JiaGengChang/myevae/README.md

 Download the raw multi-omics dataset and example outputs from the following link:

-1. Input datasets are stored at https://myevae.s3.us-east-1.amazonaws.com/example-input-data/.
+1. Input datasets are stored at https://myevae.s3.us-east-1.amazonaws.com/example_inputs.tar.gz

-2. Example output files are stored at https://myevae.s3.us-east-1.amazonaws.com/example-outputs/.
+2. Example output files are stored at https://myevae.s3.us-east-1.amazonaws.com/example_outputs.tar.gz

-Please use the two links sparingly.
+Please use the download links sparingly.

+If you use the AWS S3 CLI, the bucket ARN is `arn:aws:s3:::myevae` - you can list its contents and download specific files.

 ## 2. (Optional) Feature preprocessing